bflynn78/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-##### Below is code to seperate the imputed dataset with two levels - "weekday" and "weekend".
+##### Below is code to separate the imputed dataset with two levels - "weekday" and "weekend".
 The panel plot contains a time series plot of the 5-minute intervals on the (x-axis) and the average number of steps taken, averaged across all weekdays and weekends.

 ```{r}